Skip to main content

 We use a soft renewal process to make sure subscriptions/memberships continue without a break.

-• Expiration Time: If a subscription/membership is set to expire at 10:00 AM on November 30th, then it can actually continue to be used all day long until 11:59:59 PM on November 30th.
+• Grace Period: We provide a grace period for that renewals day.
+E.g: If a subscription/membership is set to expire at 10:00 AM then it can actually continue to be used all day long until 11:59:59 PM on the day of expiration.

-• Success: If the payment is successful, the subscription/membership is renewed immediately, and will receive the new expiry date (e.g., December 30th) reflected during the day.
+• Success: If the payment is successful, the subscription/membership is renewed immediately.

 • Failure: If payment fails, customers will still have access until the end of that day.
 However, they will lose access starting the next day, and their subscription/membership will go into a temporary "pending renewal" state.